 How to Get Pre-Approved for a Mortgage in 2026

 Getting pre-approved for a mortgage is the most important step you can take before starting your home search.
 A pre-approval letter tells sellers you are a serious buyer backed by a lender's commitment, and it gives you a clear picture of your budget.
+According to the National Association of Realtors, 86% of recent buyers financed their home purchase, and those with pre-approval letters were significantly more likely to have their offers accepted in competitive markets.
 Here is everything you need to know about the pre-approval process.

 What Is Mortgage Pre-Approval?